/

 Save to Pieces

 Let’s do some of the fun part here!
-Consider a scenario where you need to access these CSS variables in your component and change it based on a certain value of an API.
+Consider a scenario where we need to access these CSS variables in our component and change it based on a certain value of an API.

 • Create a state variable inside a component